Plebiscite of Veneto of 1866: Voter turnout

 Voter turnout was very high, exceeding 85 percent of those eligible to vote.
-In the Padua district alone 29 894 voters voted, or about 98 percent of those eligible.
+In the Padua district alone 29,894 voters voted, or about 98 percent of those eligible.
 In the municipality of Venice, there were 30,601 eligible voters, but 4,000 more people voted (34,004 yes, 7 no, and 115 null), as military personnel and exiles who had returned were also allowed to vote.

-The vote of the Slovenian minority
+Vote of the Slovenian minority

-The participation of the Slovenian-speaking Friulian minority of the so-called Benecija or Friulian Slavia (located in today's Udine province) in the 1866 plebiscite, was particularly significant.
+The participation of the Slovenian-speaking Friulian minority of the Benecija or Friulian Slavia (located in the modern-day province of Udine) in the 1866 plebiscite, was particularly significant.
 The Austrian Empire, in fact, after the Treaty of Campo Formio had annulled the legal, linguistic and fiscal autonomy once granted by the Serenissima to the Slovenian community, which also for this reason adhered to the Risorgimento ideas, which increasingly expanded after the brief interlude of 1848.
 The anti-Austrian vote of the Slovenes was unanimous: out of 3,688 voters there was only one ballot against the Kingdom of Italy.
 The passage to the Kingdom of Italy brought many economic, social and cultural changes for that territory, but it also initiated a policy of Italianization of the Natisone and Torre Valleys, which in the decades following the plebiscite fueled a progressive feeling of disappointment in the hopes of recognition of Slovenian identity.

 Voting outside the Venetian borders

 In various cities in the Kingdom of Italy there were ballots for Venetian emigrants and exiles, as Article 10 of the decree stated that “all Italians from the liberated provinces who were, either for reasons of public service or for any other reason in any part of the Kingdom” could vote; in Turin, for example, there were 757 voters, all for Yes.
 In Florence, the vote became a public demonstration: